 - development cost and results are shared between actors

-- it makes interoperability between software systems easier by making helping make the landscape more homogeneous and standardized
+- it makes interoperability between software systems easier by helping make the landscape more homogeneous and standardized

 - helps focus collaboration around common interests